FEELING GOOD™

 - And much more…

-2. David’s TEDx Talk
+3. David’s TEDx Talk

 If you want a brief introduction to cognitive therapy with some inspiring examples of how it works, you may enjoy my TED Talk in Reno.
 You’ll learn about the intense anxiety I struggled with after the birth of my son, Erik, when he was placed in the neonatal intensive care unit because of difficulties breathing.
 This was a challenging personal test of the idea that we are disturbed, not by events, but by the way we think about them.
-Was my panic and despair due to the actual event, or the way I was thinking about it?
+Was my panic and despair due to the actual events, or the way I was thinking about them?

 You’ll also learn about how I treated an elderly immigrant from Latvia during the early days of cognitive therapy.
 She had just been discharged from the intensive care unit of our hospital for a serious suicide attempt, and was convinced she was a worthless human being because she’d never accomplished anything meaningful during her life.